Rome.us

 • Nearby Attractions

-Pope Gregory XIII commissioned the fountain in 1575 as part of a broader urban renewal program — the same initiative that produced the Fountain of the Moor in Piazza Navona.
+Pope Gregory XIII commissioned the fountain in 1575 as part of a broader urban renewal program.
+The same initiative produced the Fountain of the Moor in Piazza Navona.

 Giacomo della Porta designed it, and Leonardo Sormani carved the original marble basin.
-At that stage, the fountain had no obelisk — just a simple basin with masks, fed by the restored Aqua Virgo aqueduct.
-It served primarily as a public water source.
+The fountain had no obelisk at this stage.
+It consisted of a basin with masks, supplied by the restored Aqua Virgo aqueduct, and served as a public water source.

-The obelisk’s own history runs far deeper than the fountain beneath it.
-It was carved during the reign of Pharaoh Ramesses II (19th Dynasty), between 1279 and 1213 BC, and originally erected at the Temple of Ra in Heliopolis.
-The two cartouches of Ramesses II are still visible near the tip.
+The obelisk is much older than the fountain beneath it.
+It was carved during the reign of Pharaoh Ramesses II of the 19th Dynasty, between 1279 and 1213 BC, and originally stood at the Temple of Ra in Heliopolis.
+Two cartouches of Ramesses II remain visible near the top.

 Pantheon obelisk Ramesses II cartouches Rome

-It was brought to Rome in ancient times and reused in the Iseum Campense — a sanctuary of the Egyptian goddess Isis that stood to the southeast of the Pantheon.
-When that sanctuary fell into ruin, the obelisk disappeared under rubble for centuries.
-It was rediscovered in 1374 underneath the apse of the nearby Basilica of Santa Maria sopra Minerva.
-For a time it stood propped up on simple stone blocks outside the small church of San Macuto nearby — hence the name Macuteo — before Clement XI moved it to its current position.
+The obelisk was brought to Rome in antiquity and reused in the Iseum Campense, a sanctuary of the Egyptian goddess Isis southeast of the Pantheon.
+After the sanctuary fell into ruin, the stone disappeared beneath rubble for centuries.
+It was rediscovered in 1374 under the apse of the nearby Basilica of Santa Maria sopra Minerva.

 Latin inscription of Clement XI on the Fountain of the Pantheon in Rome

 The stone plinth directly below the obelisk carries a Latin inscription: Clemens XI Pont.
 Max.
 Fontis et Fori Ornamento Anno Sal.
-MDCCXI — “Clement XI, Supreme Pontiff, for the adornment of the fountain and the square, in the year of salvation 1711.”
-It’s a pope claiming credit in stone, the standard practice of the era.
+MDCCXI.
+It translates as “Clement XI, Supreme Pontiff, for the adornment of the fountain and the square, in the year of salvation 1711.”
+The wording publicly records the pope who commissioned the work.

-On each face of the plinth sits the papal coat of arms of Clement XI: a star above an open book, the heraldic device of the Albani family — Clement’s family name.
-It appears on all four sides, making the fountain as much a monument to papal patronage as to water infrastructure.
+Each face of the plinth displays the papal coat of arms of Clement XI.
+A star appears above an open book, the heraldic device of the Albani family, to which the pope belonged.
+The emblem repeats on all four sides and records the patronage behind the fountain.

 Fountain of the Pantheon Clement XI coat of arms SPQR restaurata 1880

-Further down the base you’ll find another inscription: SPQR Restaurata 1880.
-This marks a city-funded restoration by the municipal government of Rome, 15 years after Italian unification.
+Farther down the base is another inscription: SPQR Restaurata 1880.
+It marks a restoration financed by Rome’s municipal government 15 years after Italian unification.

-The abbreviation SPQR — Senatus Populusque Romanus, the Senate and People of Rome — was deliberately revived by the new Italian state as a symbol of civic continuity with antiquity.
-It still appears on Rome’s manhole covers today.
-During this 1880 restoration, Sormani’s original marble masks from 1575 were removed due to deterioration and replaced with copies by sculptor Luigi Amici.
-The originals are now in the Museum of Rome.
+SPQR abbreviates Senatus Populusque Romanus, “the Senate and People of Rome.”
+The new Italian state revived the ancient formula as a sign of civic continuity, and it still appears on Rome’s manhole covers.
+During the 1880 restoration, the deteriorating marble masks carved by Sormani in 1575 were replaced with copies by Luigi Amici.
+The originals entered the Museum of Rome.

 Fountain of the Pantheon fantasy dolphins detail